Five Steps to Copyrighting Your Art

 How easy is this process?
 Pretty straightforward.
 So I’m going to break it down into 5 easy steps.

-1. Begin with having high resolution copies of the artwork you wish to copyright prepared on hand before you apply.
+1. Begin with having high-resolution copies of the artwork you wish to copyright prepared on hand before you apply.
 The largest file they will take from a typical modem is 11.3 MB.
-Using a fiber-optic able allows you to send a larger file.
+Using a fiber-optic cable allows you to send a larger file.

 2. Head on over to the copyright website.
-There is some FAQ pages and some printable PDFs for more information.
+There are some FAQ pages and some printable PDFs for more information.
 At this point, decide if you are going to electronically apply or snail mail it.
-Applying online (eCO) is cheaper ($35 as opposed to $50, its also faster and has online tracking!).
+Applying online (eCO) is cheaper ($35 as opposed to $50, it’s also faster and has online tracking!).

-Like most online places now days you need to create login.
+Like most online places nowadays you need to create a log in.
 After that, the website offers a PowerPoint to walk you through the process, but while applying, the website walks you through each step and tells you which fields need to be filled out.
-I took a peak at the PowerPoint, but didn’t need to rely on it to figure out how everything worked.
+I took a peek at the PowerPoint but didn’t need to rely on it to figure out how everything worked.

 3. Fill out the fields!
 Which for me was repeating my name and address like 8 times.
-This is necessary to establish the author, claimant, owner of the rights and permissions, correspondent and who to mail the certificate of copyright to when the application is finalized.
-You also need to describe the type of work (literary, musical, dramatic, pictorial, sound, motion picture, architectural, choreographic, etc.) The work needs to be titled and dated by year of completion.
+This is necessary to establish the author, claimant, owner of the rights and permissions, correspondent, and who to mail the certificate of copyright to when the application is finalized.
+You also need to describe the type of work (literary, musical, dramatic, pictorial, sound, motion pictures, architectural, choreographic, etc.) The work needs to be titled and dated by the year of completion.
 Typically, you would submit one work to file under copyright.
 But you may register multiple works under one case number if the works are in a collection and are unpublished.
 Nothing scary!
-Everything is written in plain easy to understand English and easy to navigate for a first timer.
+Everything is written in plain easy to understand English and easy to navigate for a first-timer.